anoConf/Benchmark/README.md

 ## How to Run?

 It is recommended to run the benchmark using command line, it is also possible to run it directly.
-All details are in [anon.conf.defeasible_benchmark.defeasible.BenchLaucher.java](https://github.com/anoConf/Benchmark/blob/master/src/main/java/anon/defeasible/benchmark/BenchLauncher.java).
+See [BenchLaucher.java](https://github.com/anoConf/Benchmark/blob/master/src/main/java/anon/defeasible/benchmark/BenchLauncher.java).

 ## Test Theories